j4ndrw/animal-facts/README.md

 Regardless, I did learn quite a lot from this.
 In my opinion, federated modules are still a bit far in terms of projection use in a big project.
-Maybe for experimental projects / toy projects it may work, but I don't see how this can scale in a big project without appropiate tooling for managing MFEs.
+Maybe for experimental projects / toy projects it may work, but I don't see how this can scale in a big project without appropiate tooling for managing MFEs (at least in the Turborepo + React ecosystem).
 Again, this is my opinion at the time of writing, and I may be massively wrong.
 I still have a lot to learn about this subject.

 Nevertheless, I am quite excited.
 I really enjoy working with microservices and I am eager to see how federated modules will help